AnToToshh/Foundry_Vtt_progect/README.md

 - A [FoundryVTT.com](https://foundryvtt.com/auth/register/) account with a purchased software license.

 ##Multiple foundry##
 to raise multiple foundry container instances, you need to add block in docker-compose.yml

-  exenle
+#Exemple#

 ```
 version: "3.8"